daattali/ddpcr/README.md

 ### Run analysis

 An analysis of a ddPCR plate consists of running the plate through a sequence of steps.
-If you care to know, you can see what all the steps for a particular experiment are
+You can see the steps of an experiment by printing it.

-    plate %>% steps %>% names
+    plate

-    #> [1] "INITIALIZE"      "REMOVE_FAILURES" "REMOVE_OUTLIERS" "REMOVE_EMPTY"
+    #>                     ddpcr plate
+    #>                    -------------
+    #>             Dataset name : small
+    #>             Data summary : 4 wells; 60,905 drops
+    #>               Plate type : ddpcr_plate
+    #> Completed analysis steps : INITIALIZE
+    #> Remaining analysis steps : REMOVE_FAILURES, REMOVE_OUTLIERS, REMOVE_EMPTY

+The last two lines show up what steps have been completed and what steps remain.
 These steps are the default steps that any ddpcr plate will go through by default if no type is specified.
 At this point all we did was load the data, so the initialization step was done and there are 3 remaining steps.
-You can either run through the steps one by one using `next_steps()` or run all remaining steps with `analyze()`.
+You can run all remaining steps with `analyze()`, or run through the steps one by one using `next_step()`.

     plate <- plate %>% analyze

     #> Identifying failed wells...
 DONE (0 seconds)
     #> Identifying outlier droplets...
 DONE (0 seconds)
     #> Identifying empty droplets...
-DONE (0 seconds)
+DONE (1 seconds)
     #> Analysis complete

     # equivalent to `plate %>% next_step(3)`